Conospermum multispicatum: Description

 Conospermum multispicatum is a dense, rounded shrub that typically grows to a height of up to 1 m.
 Its leaves are glabrous, round or four-angled in cross section, 9–25 mm long and 0.5–0.75 mm wide, with a raised midvein on the lower surface.
 The flowers are arranged in spikes of up to 12 in upper leaf axils on a peduncle 10–20 mm long with densely hairy, woolly white bracteoles 1.5–2.0 mm long and 1.25–2 mm wide.
 The perianth is white and densely covered with woolly hairs, and forms a tube 4.5–5.5 mm long.
 The upper lip is 0.7–1.25 mm long and densely covered with woolly white hairs, the lower lip joined for 0.5–0.8 mm with oblong lobes 0.5–0.6 mm long and 0.25–0.4 mm wide.
 Flowering occurs from August to October, and the fruit is a hairy nut 2.0–2.4 mm long and 2.0–2.5 mm wide covered with golden-fawn, woolly hairs.

 Taxonomy

-Conospermum multispicatum was first formally described in 1995 by Eleanor Marion Bennett in the Flora of Australia, from specimens she collected near the Toolibin - Tincurrin road in 1985.
+Conospermum multispicatum was first formally described in 1995 by Eleanor Marion Bennett in the Flora of Australia, from specimens she collected near the Toolibin – Tincurrin road in 1985.
 The specific epithet (multispicatum) means 'many spikes'.

-Distribuion and habitat
+Distribution and habitat

 This species of Conospermum is found on gentle slopes and flats along the west coast in the Avon Wheatbelt and Jarrah Forest bioregions of Western Australia where it grows in sandy or clay soils.
 It has been recorded from near Toolibin, Woodanilling, Wagin and the Stirling Ranges.